 Electric Bicycles (E-Bikes)

-Electric bikes, also know as e-bikes, are simply bicycles with an integrated electric motor that can be used for propulsion.
+Electric bikes, also known as e-bikes, are bicycles with an integrated electric motor not exceeding 750 watts of power.
 Whether you are commuting to work, or taking in the sights around town, an e-bike is a great way to get around.
-There are several different varieties and classes of e-bikes, and the City of Steamboat Springs does have an e-bike policy regarding the type of e-bikes allowed and where those bikes can and can't be used.

-- Class 1: Bicycles equipped with a motor that provides assistance only when the rider is pedaling, and that ceases to provide assistance when the bicycle reaches 20 mph.
+- A Class 1 e-bike is a low speed, pedal assisted bicycle equipped with a motor that provides assistance only when the rider is pedaling, and ceases to provide assistance when the bicycle reached 20 mph.

-- Class 2: Bicycle equipped with a throttle-actuated motor, that ceases to provide assistance when the bicycle reaches 20 mph.
+- A Class 2 e-bike is a low speed, throttle assisted bicycle equipped with a motor that may be used exclusively to propel the bicycle, and ceases to provide assistance when the bicycle reached 20 mph.

-- Class 3: Bicycle equipped with a motor that provides assistance only when the rider is pedaling, and that ceases to provide assistance when the bicycle reaches 28 mph.
+- A Class 2 e-bike is a pedal assisted electric bicycle equipped with a motor that provides assistance only when the rider is pedaling, and that ceases to provide assistance when the bicycle reaches 28 mph.
+Class 3 e-bikes ARE NOT ALLOWED on any City trails.

 Electrical Assisted Bicycles (EABs) Policy:

-- EABs are defined by Colorado statute as Class 1, 2, or 3.
+- E-bikes are defined by Colorado statute as Class 1, 2, or 3.
 They are not considered motor vehicles under the law, and are permitted on City streets and roads.

-- Class 1 EABs are allowed on the paved portions of the City's Yampa River Core Trail and the Walton Creek Trail as approved in Resolution 2018-18.
+- Class 1 and Class 2 e-bikes are allowed on the Yampa River Core Trail and Walton Creek Trail.

 - All bicycles must follow trail etiquette and abide by posted signs and trail closures.